With the new year comes resolutions to better your life. Why not get rewarded for the spending you’ll do to reach your 2021 goals?

 If you want to spend more time with family…

 If you’re looking for new ways to spend time as a family, credit cards that offer entertainment categories can help you earn more.
-The Capital One® Savor® Cash Rewards Credit Card, for example, gets you an unlimited 4 percent cash back on dining and entertainment.
+The Capital One Savor Cash Rewards Credit Card, for example, gets you an unlimited 4 percent cash back on dining and entertainment.

 While this card could come in handy once it’s again safe to attend large events, it can also reward you for family movie nights.
-From now through April 30, 2021, you can earn 4 percent back on eligible streaming services.
-And, through Jan.
-31, 2021, you can earn 5 percent back on UberEats orders.

 If your family’s big on concerts, you can enjoy 8 percent back on tickets at Vivid Seats purchased with the Savor card through Jan.
 31, 2022.
-The also card offers VIP entertainment experiences from football games to premier dining events.
+The card also offers VIP entertainment experiences from football games to premier dining events.
 You can learn more about these VIP experiences, here.

 If you want to get out of credit card debt…